kazaamjt/Eikobot/docs/language_overview.md

 INFO Compiled in 0:00:00.005690 (Process time: 0:00:00.005696)
 ```

-In summary, plugins are a way to extend the eiko language with callable functions.
+In summary, plugins are a way to extend the Eiko language with callable functions.
 They can be very powerfull to use, but one should be carefull with them
 as they can also break the engine if used improperly.